 Now you can earn the same quality MBA that Eastern Illinois University offers to its on-campus students.

-EIU’s School of Business is proud to launch the cohort based MBA in a completely online format.
+EIU’s School of Business is proud to launch the MBA in a completely online format.
 The EIU School of Business is accredited by the AACSB and the MBA program is taught by doctoral qualified faculty.

-At EIU, we recognize that not you may not have the ability to attend on-campus classes or even stream online lectures at set times.
+At EIU, we recognize that you may not have the ability to attend on-campus classes or even stream online lectures at set times.
 That’s why our online MBA program is asynchronous: our faculty upload weekly recordings of their classes, and you’re free to view the recordings and complete the coursework on your schedule, provided you meet class deadlines.